 Once the check pilot notices you failed your instrument written test multiple times, he might go the extra mile to test your flying skills and IFR knowledge.

-Within these 24 months, you have to complete your IFR training and pass your check-ride.
+Within these 24 months, you must complete your IFR training and pass your check-ride.

-Twenty-four months is adequate time to complete IFR flight training and pass the check-ride.
+Twenty-four months is adequate to complete IFR flight training and pass the check-ride.

 Failure to complete your instrument rating training or, unfortunately, not passing your instrument rating check-ride within 24 months will require you to retake the instrument rating exam.

-The FAA updates its question bank frequently, and the questions you practiced before two years may not be relevant to the problems today.
+The FAA updates its question bank frequently, and the questions you practiced for two years may not be relevant to the problems today.

 Instead of waiting for 24 months to get your IFR rating, allocate some time and try to complete instrument rating training in a few months.

 There is numerous test prep online available to practice for the instrument rating theory exam.